Are you interested in launching a career that will help you make a real difference in the world while also allowing you to pay your bills?

 If so, there are a variety of public service careers that you should consider.
 About 17 percent of Americans currently hold public service jobs with the government—and there are millions of others who work in other public sectors.

 In order to land a public service job, you will often need at least a bachelor’s degree or some other kind of formal training.
+This sounds daunting, but here are services that help you supplement your education to help you do things like learn anatomy online, in the case of EMTs or other medical professionals, so that you can graduate on time with a high GPA.
 But that isn’t always the case, depending on which kind of public service career you pursue.

 Let’s take a look at some of the steps you’re going to need to take in order to land a public service job and put yourself on the right career path.